お問い合わせ

 (a) such data are processed because the processing is necessary for:

-(i) the performance of a contract with the data subject (Article 6(1)(b) UK GDPR) (i.e. a contract to provide health care and treatment) whilst the relevant individual is a patient.
+(i) the performance of a contract with the data subject (Article 6(1)(b) UK GDPR) (i.e. a contract to provide healthcare and treatment) whilst the relevant individual is a patient.

-(ii) our legitimate interests in operating a healthcare business, this includes complying with healthcare industry standards, staff training and (in the case of telephone recordings described in paragraph 6 of this policy) keeping records to ascertain the facts of a matter;
+(ii) our legitimate interests in operating a healthcare business (Article 6(1)(f) UK GDPR).
+This includes complying with healthcare industry standards, staff training and (in the case of telephone recordings described in Paragraph 6 of this policy) keeping records to ascertain the facts of a matter;

-(iii)to comply with a legal obligation (Article 6(1)(c) UK GDPR) (such as a legal obligation to maintain health care records); and
+(iii)to comply with a legal obligation (Article 6(1)(c) UK GDPR) (such as a legal obligation to maintain healthcare records); and

-(b) our additional condition for processing special category data is that the processing is necessary for health care purposes (Paragraph 2(1) Schedule 1, DPA 2018 and Article 9(2)(h) UK GDPR) including preventive or occupational medicine, the assessment of the working capacity of an employee, medical diagnosis and the provision of health care or treatment.
+(b) our additional condition for processing special category data is that the processing is necessary for healthcare purposes (Paragraph 2(1) Schedule 1, DPA 2018 and Article 9(2)(h) UK GDPR) including preventive or occupational medicine, the assessment of the working capacity of an employee, medical diagnosis and the provision of healthcare or treatment.

 In accordance with section 11(1) DPA 2018, the processing of Special Category Data described in this Paragraph 5 shall only be carried out by or under the responsibility of a health professional (as defined in section 204(1) DPA 2018), or by another person who in the circumstances owes a duty of confidentiality under an enactment or rule of law.